myarotskaya/architecture-center/docs/data/scenarios/batch-processing.md

 # Batch processing

 A common big data scenario is batch processing of data at rest.
 In this scenario, the source data is loaded into data storage, either by the source application itself or by an orchestration workflow.
 The data is then processed in-place by a parallelized job, which can also be initiated by the orchestration workflow.
-The processing may include multiple iterative steps before the transformed results are loaded into an analytical data store, from where they can be queried by analytics and reporting components.
+The processing may include multiple iterative steps before the transformed results are loaded into an analytical data store, which can be queried by analytics and reporting components.

 For example, the logs from a web server might be copied to a folder and then processed overnight to generate daily reports of web activity.